benlumley/WordpressBare/README.md

  - Wordpress itself is a submodule under /wordpress.
 This makes gitting, sorting out wordpress upgrades, etc much easier.
  - wp-content is not within WordPress, it's been moved to wordpress–content, which makes it possible to keep WordPress itself out of version control but still version control themes/plugins.
+ - You will need to visit https://api.wordpress.org/secret-key/1.1/salt/ and copy/paste the keys from that url over the values in wp-config.php, and remove the Exception.

 PS: As we've got git submodules here, after cloning, please run: